hikmatfarhat-ndu/csc213-inclass-STL/Readme.md

 ## Lists
 Lists are similar to vectors but allow us to insert elements at arbitrary positions.
 So in addition to push_back() a list supports push_front() and insert.
-The insert method has the following type
+The insert method has the following signature
 ```
 iterator insert(iterator itr, object o)
 ```
 So insert adds an element **before** the element pointed to by itr and returns an iterator to the inserted element.
+### Exercise
+Run the code in project lists (don't forget to set as startup project)
+### Exercise
+Go to project **exercise** and add code to perform the following
+1. Finds every occurrence of the string "one" and replace it by "ONE"
+2. After the substitution insert "->" before "ONE"
+3. Print the elements of the list but make sure not to output an "|" after "->"